akhil-eppa/Auto-FAQ-Generation/src/README.md

 <hr>
 <h3> Span Prediction Module </h3>

+* This essentially is a wrapper over the Answer Extraction Pipeline discussed above
-* Given a passage get sentences and corresponding answers as:
+* Given a passage, get sentences and corresponding answers as:

 ```
 from get_answer import extract_answers